minio/docs/source/reference/minio-mc/mc-find.rst

    *all* objects or files at the specified path, similar to :mc:`mc ls`.

 .. mc-cmd:: --exec
+   :optional:

-   *Optional* Spawns an external process for each object returned by :mc:`mc find`.
-Supports :ref:`substitution formatting
+   Spawns an external process for each object returned by :mc:`mc find`.
-   <mc-find-substitution-format>` of the output.
+   Supports :ref:`substitution formatting <mc-find-substitution-format>` of the output.

 .. mc-cmd:: --ignore
+   :optional:

-   *Optional* Exclude objects whose names match the specified wildcard pattern.
+   Exclude objects whose names match the specified wildcard pattern.

 .. mc-cmd:: --larger
+   :optional:

-   *Optional* Match all objects larger than the specified size in :ref:`units <mc-find-units>`.
+   Match all objects larger than the specified size in :ref:`units <mc-find-units>`.

 .. mc-cmd:: --maxdepth
+   :optional:

-   *Optional* Limits directory navigation to the specified depth.
+   Limits directory navigation to the specified depth.

 .. mc-cmd:: --name
+   :optional:

-   *Optional* Return objects whose names match the specified wildcard pattern.
+   Return objects whose names match the specified wildcard pattern.

 .. mc-cmd:: --newer-than
+   :optional:

-   *Optional* Mirror object(s) newer than the specified number of days.
+   Mirror object(s) newer than the specified number of days.
    Specify a string in ``#d#hh#mm#ss`` format.
    For example: ``--older-than 1d2hh3mm4ss``

 .. mc-cmd:: --older-than
+   :optional:

-   *Optional* Mirror object(s) older than the specified time limit.
+   Mirror object(s) older than the specified time limit.
 Specify a string in ``#d#hh#mm#ss`` format.
    For example: ``--older-than 1d2hh3mm4ss``

    Defaults to ``0`` (all objects).

 .. mc-cmd:: --path
+   :optional:

-   *Optional* Return the contents of directories whose names match the specified wildcard pattern.
+   Return the contents of directories whose names match the specified wildcard pattern.

 .. mc-cmd:: --print
+   :optional:

-   *Optional* Prints results to ``STDOUT``.
+   Prints results to ``STDOUT``.
    Supports :ref:`substitution formatting <mc-find-substitution-format>` of the output.

 .. mc-cmd:: --regex
+   :optional:

-   *Optional* Returns objects or the contents of directories whose names match the specified PCRE regex pattern.
+   Returns objects or the contents of directories whose names match the specified PCRE regex pattern.

 .. mc-cmd:: --smaller
+   :optional:

-   *Optional* Match all objects smaller than the specifized size in :ref:`units <mc-find-units>`.
+   Match all objects smaller than the specifized size in :ref:`units <mc-find-units>`.

+.. mc-cmd:: --versions
+   :optional:

+   Include all object versions in the results.

 .. mc-cmd:: --watch
+   :optional:

-   *Optional* Continuously monitor the :mc-cmd:`~mc find ALIAS` and return any new objects which match the specified criteria.
+   Continuously monitor the :mc-cmd:`~mc find ALIAS` and return any new objects which match the specified criteria.

 Global Flags